-"I'm going up," she says courageously.
+"I'm going up," she said courageously.
 She gripped the flashlight and began to climb.

 Charisse knew Sabina was trying to be courageous for her.
-Charisse is also courageous-if she wanted to.
-But sometimes, fear always overcome her.
+Charisse was also brave... if she wanted to.
+But sometimes, fear overcame her.

 "Wait!"
 Charisse called.
-She doesn't want to be alone on the ground.
+She didn't want to be alone on the ground!

 But she was gone.
 The light disappeared.
-Charisse was left alone in the dark.
+And Charisse was left alone in the dark.